 PROCEDURE SUBJECT TO DEDUCTIBLE?
 WHAT IS MY CO- INSURANCE?
 FREQUENCY/LIMITATIONS IS PRIOR AUTHORIZATION REQUIRED?
 IS PRE- TREATMENT ESTIMATE RECOMMENDED?
 WHERE CAN I FIND MORE DETAILS?
-Soft tissue grafts Yes 50% Once per site every 60 months No Yes Chapter 4 Section 3 Crown lengthening Yes 50% Once per site every 60 months No Yes Chapter 4 Section 3 PROSTHODONT 1 • Bridges and crowns over implants Yes 50% Replacement limited to once every 60 months No Yes Chapter 4 Section 3 Partial and complete dentures Yes 50% Replacement limited to once every 60 months No Yes Chapter 4 Section 3 Surgical placement of endosteal implant and abutment Yes 50% Once per tooth per lifetime No Yes Chapter 4 Section 3 EXTRACTIONS AND ORAL SURGE ERY Extractions and other routine oral surgery when not covered by a patient's medical plan Yes 0% No No Chapter 4 Section 3
+Crown Yes 50% Once per site every 60 months No Yes Chapter 4 lengthening Section 3 PROSTHODONT T T Bridges and crowns over implants Yes 50% Replacement limited to once every 60 months No Yes Chapter 4 Section 3 Partial and complete dentures Yes 50% Replacement limited to once every 60 months No Yes Chapter 4 Section 3 Surgical placement of endosteal implant and abutment Yes 50% Once per tooth per lifetime No Yes Chapter 4 Section 3 EXTRACTIONS AND ORAL SURGE ERY Extractions and other routine oral surgery when not covered by a patient's medical plan Yes 0% No No Chapter 4 Section 3 ORTHODONTIC CS Medically necessary braces and related services Yes 50% For dependents under the age of 19 Requires prior authorization.
+No payment will be made if not obtained.
+Covered only when medically necessary.
+Patient must have severe and handicapping malocclusion as defined by our guidelines.
+Once per lifetime.
+Yes No Chapter 4 Section 3